dr-tc/uu-campus-quest/content/explorer-6-quest.md

 {{< div-justify >}}
 Why don't the Student Success Team ever play hide and seek?
 Because good luck hiding when everyone always wants to find you for help!

 Why not take a leap of faith and approach a member of the team?
 You might just discover something invaluable that could help chart the course of your university experience.
+Once you have spoken to a member of the Student Success Team, approach a Student Success Ambassador and tell them what you have learned.

 Here are some conversation starters:
 1. Hello, I'm studying game design and development and just started my first year.
 What's one campus spot I should definitely know about?